Undertone0809/broadcast-service/README.md

 # broadcast-service

-broadcast-service is a lightweight third-party python broadcast library.
+broadcast-service is a lightweight python broadcast library.
 You can easily construct a broadcast pattern through this library.

-## setup
+## Setup

 ```sh
 pip install broadcast-service
 ```

-## usage
+## Usage

 There is a easy demo to show how to use broadcast-service.